 "Let's Meditate" online guided meditation

-Let's Mediate is a free, guided, mindfulness meditation series offered every day, Monday through Friday.
+Let's Mediate is a free, guided, mindfulness meditation series offered every day, Monday through Friday during the academic year.
 Sessions are 30 minutes, and are conducted by Zoom.
-See the Let's Meditate schedule here.

 General coping strategies